Soundtrack in my head: Slowdive, “Shine”

 Many people have their own theories about when and how the genre started.
 For me, it started with this song I heard by a previously unknown group called the Cocteau Twins while listening to the radio show “The Big Beat” on WXRT in Chicago one night in 1984:

 I had never heard anything like this in my life.
 It didn’t matter that I couldn’t understand the lyrics–I would later learn that lyrics are often drowned and barely audible or understandable in this genre.
 I bought the album this song appeared on–Treasure.
-After listening to it, I went outside and stared at the sky for about three hours.
+After listening to the entire album, I went outside and stared at the sky for about three hours.
 This was quite unusual for a seventeen-year old for whom staying home on a Saturday night was unheard of.

 (I feel I should note here that the Cocteau Twins often avoided the phenomenon of music videos which was sweeping the music industry in the early 80’s.
 More recently, many “fan videos” have surfaced on YouTube in an attempt to make up for that.
 I’m not sure how the former members of the band feel about it, but some are posted here.)

-Music Journalist Paul Morley wrote this about the band, “The Banshees took a distantly individual way out of punk’s smoking ruins, skimmed past the quaking rocks of a fragmenting pop culture, slyly violated listeners inherited sense of fun and formed and devised their own mighty sense of glamour and passion.”
+Music Journalist Paul Morley wrote this about the band, “The Banshees took a distinctly individual way out of punk’s smoking ruins, skimmed past the quaking rocks of a fragmenting pop culture, slyly violated listeners inherited sense of fun and formed and devised their own mighty sense of glamour and passion.”
 While widely credited with founding or inspiring the “goth” tradition in rock and alternative rock, I think they also inspired a genre that over a decade later would be referred to as “shoegaze.”

 I didn’t realize the clear connection between Siouxsie and the Banshees and the Cocteau Twins until I heard the Cocteau’s first full length album “Garlands.”
 You can click here for the Banshees’ 1981 release “Spellbound,” and note the similarity with the Cocteau Twins’ “Wax And Wane” off of 1982’s Garlands.
+In fact the “Wax And Wane” video was a live recording from a 1983 concert that had Siouxsie and the Banshees and Cocteau Twins on a double bill together.

 By the mid- to late-80’s the Cocteau Twins were quite popular on college campuses.
 While living in the dorms around that time, I knew of many people who were introduced or “turned on” to their luscious sound.
 This dormitory ritual usually involved having a friend lie down on a bed, giving them a pair of headphones to wear, asking them to close their eyes and listen to the music.